 As a place of worship working with children, young people and vulnerable adults we wish to operate and promote good working practice.
 This will enable workers to run activities safely, develop good relationships and minimise the risk of false accusation.

-No two groups are the same or provide the same services and activities BUT every ministry which operates from The Free will follow this Safeguarding Policy for Children and Vulnerable Adults.
+No two groups are the same or provide the same services and activities BUT every ministry which operates from Frinton Free Church will follow this Safeguarding Policy for Children and Adults with Care and Support needs.